Make some fast and fun scrap quilts with these free scrap quilt patterns. Read our best tips for creating a cohesive modern scrap quilt.

 Plaid-ish Scrap Quilt Tutorial by Kitchen Table Quilting

 I love the look of this plaid(ish) scrappy quilt.
-This is another example of a pattern that works great with prints but I think would also look amazing in solids.
+This is another example of scrap quilt patterns that works great with prints but I think would also look amazing in solids.
 I might have to try that.
 As Erica explains, the directions make a 64″ x 82″ quilt, but the size can be easily scaled up or down by adding or subtracting blocks.

 Scrap Stash Plus Quilt by Quilty Love